Twilight-Lab/Password-Generator/README.md

-#Deep Blue Password Generator
+<h>Deep Blue Password Generator</h>
-A sleek and modern password generator designed for simplicity and security.
+<p>A sleek and modern password generator designed for simplicity and security.
 This lightweight, self-contained web application lets you create strong, random passwords with a minimalist, deep blue interface.

 Features: